isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-dataset-mgrs/c-dep-maps/c-disp-prof-comp.md

 ---
 description: You can choose to display your profile’s dataset components, query model components, or workspaces, reports, menu options, and globe layers in the dependency map.
-seo-description: You can choose to display your profile’s dataset components, query model components, or workspaces, reports, menu options, and globe layers in the dependency map.
-seo-title: Display profile components
 solution: Analytics
 title: Display profile components
 topic: Data workbench